rust-lang/rfcs/text/0000-security-advisories.md

 ```
 $ cargo advisory --help
+Generate and upload security advisories for the given or the current crate.

 Usage:
     cargo advisory [options] -- [<crate>]
+    --filename PATH      The filename to use.
+Defaults to `./Advisory.toml`.
+                         If `-` is given, generated advisories are printed to
+                         stdout and advisories to upload are read from stdin.

     --vers VERSION       Versions to mark as vulnerable.
-Can be specified multiple times.
+Can be specified
+                         multiple times.
+Only valid in conjunction with
+                         --generate.

+    --upload/--generate  Whether to upload or generate a advisory.
+The default
+                         is to generate.
+These options are mutually exclusive.
     [...]
 ```

-`advisory` has a similar CLI compared to `yank`.

-- It takes exactly the same positional arguments, defaulting to the crate in the current working directory.

-- Like `yank` it takes a `--vers` option, with two differences:
+Like `yank` it takes a `--vers` option, with two differences:

 - if a version is not specified, `advisory` will default to marking all existing versions on Crates.io as vulnerable.

 - Version ranges such as `<1.2.6, >1.0.0` can be specified.
 This is comparable to the syntax used for specifying dependencies in the `Cargo.toml`, with the exception that `x.y.z` is not equivalent to `^x.y.z`, but means the exact version.

-A correct invocation makes Cargo do the following:
+Here's the workflow:

-1. Cargo will open `$EDITOR` with a file ending with `.toml` that looks like
+1. The user invokes `cargo advisory` without the `--upload` option.
+Cargo will generate a file under `filename`.
+Cargo should abort if the file already exists.
+The content looks like this:
-   this:

    ```
    [vulnerability]